Lumexralph/f-hack/README.md

 - Half-adder: designed to add two bits. `done`

-- Full-adder: designed to add three bits.
+- Full-adder: designed to add three bits. `done`

 - Adder: designed to add two n-bit numbers, in our case, our computer word size is a 16-bit size.